madclaws/immortals/README.md

       kubectl delete pod immortals-6fc5d7f687-m7pc8

-      # So basically Adam process will be terminated and state is also should have gone...
+      # So basically Adam process will be terminated and state also should have gone...

 - Check the logs of second (alive) pod